MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 # [Python SDK](#tab/python)

-The return value of the `test` function is the flow and node outputs.
+The return value of the `test` function shows the flow and node outputs.

 ```python
 from promptflow import PFClient